soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

         Used for containerizing the application, ensuring consistent deployment across environments
    * **CI/CD**
         Automated pipeline for continuous integration and deployment, with scheduled weekly runs for link liveliness assessment

-### Display validation results

-Currently, validation results are available only in the API